-BRANCH COMMUNITY SUPPORT (if branch delivers the Branch Com
+BRANCH SECRETARY

 MEMBERSHIP NUMBER

 NAME

 ADDRESS

 TELEPHONE

 EMAIL (Personal)

 EMAIL (RBL.Community)

-I have made a disclosure(s) to the Safegua ements in the MS1 Self Declaration to be transition to be transition to be transition to be transition with the model of the transition of the second section of the second second section of the second second second section of the second second section of the second second second sec ccepted by y the RBL a nd does no ot
+I have made a disclosure(s) to the Safegua ements in the MS1 Self Declaration to be transfer to the most self Declaration to be transfer to the most self that I will inform RBL of any changes in ccepted by the RBL a nd does no ot

 Name: Signature: Date:

 By signing below, I give my consent to RB L to conduct a Criminal Record check if so required.

 Name: Signature: Date:

-Are you happy for your telephone numbers of the public can contact yo The state of the s YES NO
+Are you happy for your telephone numbers of the public can contact you YES NO

-BRANCH COMMITTEE MEMBER
+BRANCH TREASURER (APPOINT ED, NOT ELECTED)

 MEMBERSHIP NUMBER

 NAME

+ADDRESS

+TELEPHONE

+EMAIL (Personal)

+EMAIL (RBL.Community)

-I have made a disclosure(s) to the Safegua ements in the MS1 Self Declaration to be transfer of the MS1 Self Declaration to be transfer of the mean that I will inform RBL of any changes in ccepted by y the RBL a nd does no ot
+I have made a disclosure(s) to the Safegua ements in the MS1 Self Declaration to be transfer of the MS1 Self Declaration to be transfer of the manner of the ccepted by the RBL a nd does no ot

 Name: Signature: Date:

-By signing below, I give my consent to RB BL to conduct a Criminal Record check if so required.
+By signing below, I give my consent to RB L to conduct a Criminal Record check if so required.

-Name: Signature: Date:
+Name: Signature: Date: Date:

+Are you happy for your telephone numbers of the public can contact you · YES NO